Chaos on the hypercube: Moments, words, chord diagrams and intersection graphs

 \section{Moments, words, chord diagrams and intersection graphs}

 In this appendix, we will discuss how the leading and subleading large $d$ contributions to moments can be obtained through chord diagrams.
 For the leading contributions Parisi's original paper \cite{Parisi:1994jg} already has a comprehensive discussion, so we will briefly rephrase his work.
-Parisi also explicitly listed the subleading contributions up to the eighteenth moment, without giving a chord diagram interpretation of the results.
+In a follow-up work \cite{Marinari:1995jwr}, Marinari, Parisi and Ritort explicitly listed the subleading contributions up to the eighteenth moment, without giving a chord diagram interpretation of the results.
 We find in fact there is a nice correspondence between subleading contributions and the leading-contribution chord diagrams through a deletion procedure, and we will discuss it at some length.